-As at 31 March 2017, tranches one and two had been taken up by the CEO and tranches three to five had either, not been taken up, or, the service and performance conditions had not been met (2016: tranches one and two had been taken up by the CEO and tranches three had either, not been taken up, or, the service and performance conditions had not been met).
-For the year ended 31 March 2017, a share based payments expense of \$84,498 (2016: \$23,260) recognised through the profit and loss which represents the expense in relation to tranche one and two share options.
+On 20 January 2018, the CEO tendered her resignation and subsequent to reporting date on 20 April 2018, the CEO ceased her employment with the Company.
+Upon the CEO tendering her resignation, the CEO LTI Scheme was cancelled and all LTI Shares issued to the CEO (all of which had been purchased using the Employee Loan) returned to the Company as settlement for the Employee Loan (to which a total of \$12,160 of bonuses had been applied).
+Prior to 20 January 2018, tranches one and two had been taken up by the CEO and tranches three to seven had either, not been taken up, or, the service and performance conditions had not been met.
+For the year ended 31 March 2018, a share based payments expense of \$56,332 (2017: \$84,498) recognised through the profit and loss which represents the expense in relation to tranche one and two share options.